mugoh/qstioner-v2/README.md

 $ DATABSE_USER
 $ DATABASE_PASSW
 ```
-If using windows, simply replace occurrences of `export` in the .env_sample with `set`
+If using windows, simply replace occurrences of `export` in the env_sample with `set`
 Source the file

 ```shell